 The Monastery has been running week-long summer pilgrimages to the Celtic Isles since 2015.
-We have introduced over three hundred people to the holy sites of these amazing Isles and the extraordinary Saints who lived here.
+We have introduced hundreds of wonderful people to the holy sites of these amazing Isles and the extraordinary Saints who lived here.
 Most of our pilgrims come from the United States, Canada and Australia.
 Please note that these are spiritual pilgrimages, not touristic opportunities.
 The focus of this experience is prayer and developing a personal relationship with the Saints of the Isles.

 We visit some of the most remote and authentic places connected with early Celtic Christianity in the Scottish Isles.
 Some of these places have been uninhabited for centuries, with no touristic or religious routes linking them to other destinations.
 The pilgrimages organised by the Monastery are the only way one can visit some of these isles.
-Our pilgrims spend half of their time with us at our Hermitage on Iona, and the other half at the main Monastery at Kilninian.
+Our pilgrims spend half of their time with the Brothers’ Monastery on Iona, and the other half at Mothers’ Monastery on Mull.

 We aim to make sure that, once you arrive to Mull, there is nothing else for you to worry about for the entire week.
 This way, we may focus on the pilgrimage itself, on personal prayer and communion with one another.
 If you need help with any aspect of the trip to Mull, we are here to advise and help you.